 What are allowed or allowable claims in a utility patent application?

-The goal of filing a utility patent application is to get an allowance of claims with reasonably broad scope.
-If you have received a Notice of Allowance or Office Action identifying certain allowable claims, then congratulations.
-That is no small feat.
-But, the patent journey might not stop there.
-You should confer with your patent attorney to make sure you understand the scope of the allowable subject matter.
+So, the examiner indicates that your utility patent application has allowable claims.
+Congratulations!
+The goal of filing a utility patent application is to get at least one patent with reasonably broad claims.
+If you have received a Notice of Allowance or Office Action identifying certain allowable claims, that is no small feat.
+Your patent journey, however, might not be over.
+Make sure you understand the scope of the allowable subject matter.
 What if the allowable claims are too narrow in scope?
 What if you want to pursue claims covering completely different features or combinations?
 Let’s look into your options when you finally encounter some good news in your patent application.

 What are your options when you have allowable dependent claims?